 You may need to think about one-off costs to set up automatic enrolment, as well as the ongoing cost of paying money into the scheme and managing the process.

-We conducted research with small employers who have already met their duties which shows that
+We conducted research with small employers who have already met their duties to understand the level of costs being incurred by employers when preparing for automatic enrolment.
+Among employers who incurred costs, the research shows that

 What you pay and the amount of time you spend on setting up automatic enrolment will depend on various factors, including how you use business advisers, how you run your payroll and which pension scheme you choose.